Supercharge your PowerPoint productivity with

 Wrapping up

-Along the same lines as Rich's suggestion, MS suggests trying Office 2013 in the 64-bit version rather than the 32-bit version, at least as a test.
+Along the same lines as Rich's suggestion, MS suggests trying 64-bit Office rather than the 32-bit version, at least as a test.
 Theoretically, the 64-bit version won't run out of resources as quickly as the 32-bit version.
 On the other hand, if you rely on add-ins, understand that they may not work in the 64-bit version.
+If you don't know which version you have, it's most likely 64-bit Office, which has been the default for several years.

 The Red-X problem is one of the most intractible ones we've seen in PowerPoint - there's no reliable solution for it, because so far there's been no reliable way to deliberately provoke the problem.
 Until you can provoke it, you can't figure out what's caused it, and until you know the cause, you can't fix it.